OrianaVenture/VentureValheim/Progression/README.md

 #### Creature Scaling

 To enable scaling of creatures set AutoScaleCreatures to true.
 To change the base health distribution enter a list of numbers for AutoScaleCreaturesHealth.
-Likewise, to scale the damage a creature can do enter a list of number for AutoScaleCreaturesDamage.
+Likewise, to scale the damage a creature can do enter a list of numbers for AutoScaleCreaturesDamage.
 The total damage will be scaled and then distributed to individual damage types for each attack; scaling will maintain the ratio for creatures with more than one attack (some attacks are stronger, some are weaker, scaling maintains this).
 All values for chop and pickaxe damage are ignored for creatures and will retain their original values without affecting scaling (The bosses were weird, decided not to touch this for now).

 The list for configs is in the format (for difficulty spread): Harmless, Novice, Average, Intermediate, Expert, Boss